nathanlauder/nathanlauder/README.md

 I started CS as a sophomore in college with my first class in Python.
 Fast forward 2 years and a few internships, and I have loved learning React and Node to develop JS web apps.
 I have also found out the amazingness that is developing an API through Express and interacting with NoSQL DBs like Mongo.
 Gotta love tech 😊

-I'm a Web Developer at DMSi Software working with Go, JS, and React for my last internship as a college student.
-I'm finishing the last year of my Computer Science major and Data Science minor.
+I'm currently enjoying my last summer before beginning my career as a Software Engineer at JPMorgan Chase.

 * 🖥️  See my portfolio at [nathanlauder.com](http://nathanlauder.com)
 * 🧠  I'm learning Rust